Frequently asked questions

 What is leashd?

-leashd is the free open-source sidecar that runs on your own machine.
+leashd is the free open-source program that runs on your own machine, right next to your agent.
 It holds the wallet connection locally, verifies the signed policy, and enforces every rule before a payment touches a rail.
 It never moves funds on its own and never exposes your keys.

 Does it work offline?